Liz-n-w/Liz-n-w/README.md

 - 👋 Hi, I’m Liz
-- 👀 I’m interested in Backend Eng.and Cloud Computing
+- 👀 I’m interested in Backend Eng.and Devops
-- 🌱 I’m currently learning AI tech and AWS Cloud
+- 🌱 I’m currently learning AI and Cloud
 - 💞️ I’m looking to collaborate on ...learning more about AI and the coming changes
 - ⚡ Fun fact: ...I dont believe in specializtion,yet